scottslowe/learning-tools/docker/README.md

 ## Contents

+**atomic-swarm-mode**: Here is a learning environment and instructions for manually building a Docker Swarm cluster on CentOS Atomic Host.

 **containerd-runc**: _This is a placeholder for future work._

+**coreos-swarm-mode**: Here is a learning environment and instructions for manually building a Docker Swarm cluster on CoreOS Container Linux.

+**docker-ce-edge**: This folder is for quickly turning up a learning environment running the "Edge" release of Docker CE.

 **ipvlan-l2**: This folder has files to create a learning environment for using ipvlan interfaces with Docker containers.